top of page

 It was the largest house at the top of the village, about 500 meters above sea level, in a community called Yashiki, which is quite high up in the Kasahara area.

-The house had been vacant for about 10 years, and all the grandmothers who were born and raised there were marrying into different families, and their children and grandchildren had gone away and did not plan to come back.
-The grandparents who owned the house were planning to demolish it so as not to cause trouble for the generations to come.
+The house had been vacant for about 10 years, and all the daughters who were born and raised there had married into different families, and their children and grandchildren had gone away and did not plan to come back.
+The owners of the house were planning to demolish it so as not to cause trouble for the generations to come.

-Mr. Ohashi, a heavyweight in the community who wanted to do something about this.
+Mr. Ohashi, a heavyweight in the community, wanted to do something about this.

-He had been looking for the next generation of young people to make use of this house for a long time, but it was so far away from modern comfortable civilization, deep in the mountains, that he could not find anyone who would live there and make use of it so easily.
+He had been looking for the next generation of young people to make use of this house for a long time, but it was so far away from modern comfortable civilization, deep in the mountains, that he could not find anyone who would live there and make use of it.
+That is why he approached me.

-He said, “All right, you're good!
-You can take the house!
+“All right, you're good!
+You can take the house!", he told me.

-That would probably be the last time, and if I refused, the beautiful house would be torn down by the end of the year in 2016...
+If I refused his offer, the beautiful house would be torn down by the end of 2016 ...

-Besides, how can I live in a place so far away from the comforts of modern civilization, and I can't do anything to make a decent living?”
+Besides, how can I live in a place so far away from the comforts of modern civilization, and what could I do to make a decent living?

-It was a very kind offer, but I couldn't give an immediate answer, and I spent about three days worrying about it.
+It was a very kind offer, but I couldn't give an immediate answer.
+I spent three days weighing up my options.

 I will take this house!

-So, with the idea and cooperation of the Community Development Cooperation Volunteers, many people were convinced to make this a community project, and the vacant house renovation project was started.
+I had the idea and together with the cooperation of the Community Development Cooperation Volunteers, the community project took root.
+The vacant house renovation project was started!

-In short, it was a mechanism to attract people to Kasahara.
+In short, my idea was to attract people to Kasahara.

-What I think is good about Kasahara is not only its scenery and natural environment, but also its local character, which was severely damaged by the flooding five years ago and has since recovered from it, even in times like these,
+What I like about Kasahara is not only its scenery and natural environment, but also its local character.
+Severe flooding five years ago caused significant damage in the area however the community came together and overcame these challenges.

-In addition, such as the Shikinasaikan, Sanson Juku, and other organizations have a long track record of attracting people from outside the community, which has provided the groundwork for accepting people from outside and the tolerance of the local people.
+In addition, organisations such as Shikinasaikan and Sanson Juku have a long track record of attracting people from outside the community, which has also helped bring locals into contact with outsiders.

-During my wandering days, I used to dream, as travelers often do, “Someday, when I finish this trip, I would like to find a place I like and build a guesthouse or a space where people can gather.
+During my wandering days, I used to dream, as travelers often do, that one day, when I finished my adventure, I would like to find a place I liked where I could build a guesthouse or space where people could gather."

-With this in mind, in the summer of that year, we began a month-long renovation project with local carpenters at the helm.
+The first month-long renovation project began with local carpenters at the helm.

-Thankfully, thanks to the serious efforts of the local development cooperative at the time, we received a subsidy from the city to renovate the vacant house, and after that, we started to publicize the project on social networking sites,
+Thanks to the huge efforts of the local development cooperative at the time, we received a subsidy from the city to renovate the vacant house, and after that, we started to publicize the project on social networking sites,

 Many people, both locals and those who came from outside, cooperated with each other in the renovation work.